defiant00/whim-c/README.md

 * separate sized jumps
 * have exit jumps jump straight to the end instead of chaining
 * recursive function calls
+* don't emit (nil and return) if the last line is already a return
+* ip in a local and flag it as a register
+* error reporting from native code